 In January 2019, ANSES published an assessment report highlighting the health risks to babies from chemicals in single-use nappies.
 In its expert appraisal, the Agency identified several substances of concern and recommended, among other things, strengthening regulatory measures in order to improve the safety of nappy manufacturing.

-Following its analysis, the Agency concluded that a REACh restriction would be the most appropriate regulatory measure to reduce these risks (Analysis of the most appropriate regulatory management option (RMOA), August 2019).
+Following its analysis, the Agency concluded that a REACh restriction would be the most appropriate regulatory measure to reduce these risks (Analysis of the most appropriate regulatory management option (RMOA), August 2019 (PDF)).
 In September 2019, France notified the European Chemicals Agency (ECHA) of its intention to prepare a restriction dossier in accordance with Regulation (EC) No 1907/2006 (known as REACh).
 ANSES is in the process of preparing this proposal for submission in October 2020.
 It aims to limit the presence of hazardous substances, PAHs, PCBs, dioxins, furans and formaldehyde in nappies to better protect babies' health.